TimLohrer/ProjectHubQT/README.md

 # ProjectHubQT
-A lightweight project manager in pyqt
+A lightweight project manager in pyqt5